ridi/content-parser/README.md

 ### unzipPath: *`string?`*

 If specified, uncompress to that path.
-> Only if input is buffer or file path of EPUB file.
+> Only if input is EPUB file.

 **Default:** `undefined`